Mortgage Valuations and Surveys

 We also use this to calculate the proportion of your loan compared to the value of your property (this is known as the Loan to Value or LTV).

 This is not a survey and so may not identify any repairs that might be needed.
 Because of this, we strongly recommend that you obtain either a Homebuyer Survey or a Building Survey to give you a more detailed inspection of the property.

 In some circumstances we may ask the valuer to carry out a quick check of the outside of the property (known sometimes as a drive-by valuation).
 When this applies, a standard mortgage valuation can be requested at a later date and you will need to cover the cost of this.

-If you do receive a copy of the report, please remember it is not a survey, it does not give any indication as to whether the property is worth what you are paying for it nor does it provide a list of any repairs that may be needed.
+If you do receive a copy of the report, please remember it is not a homebuyer's survey - it will not give you any indication as to whether the property is worth what you are paying for it nor will it provide you with a list of any repairs that may be needed.